-Axia’s CEO, Jason Mudd mentioned he depended on similar scholarships to get through his higher education, and so he funded this annual award of $2,000.
+Axia’s CEO, Jason Mudd mentioned he depended on similar scholarships to get through his higher education, and so he founded this annual award of $2,000.
 It will be given to a junior or senior at an accredited university majoring in communications, journalism, advertising, marketing, or public relations.
 They must also show a firm resolve to work in the industry.
-All applicants must show previous PR or related experience through an internship, employment or volunteering.
+All applicants must show previous PR or related experience through an internship, employment, or volunteering.
 For further information, go to prssa.org/scholarships.

 Mudd is an Emmy-Award-winning public relations practitioner, speaker, author, and entrepreneur, and is accredited in public relations (APR).
 APR is a mark of distinction for public relations professionals demonstrating commitment to the profession and its ethical practice.
 These professionals are selected based on broad knowledge, strategic perspective, and sound professional judgment.

 Jason is an expert syndicated columnist and contributing writer for 43 business journals across America, writing “how to” columns regarding marketing and public relations topics for entrepreneurs, senior executives, CEOs, and business owners.
 He received his Bachelor’s Degree in Journalism from the University of Missouri-Columbia.
 He also volunteers his time as a Youth Soccer Coach and a Board of Directors member for several nonprofit organizations.